JonathanC13/Exercise-Routines/server/test-cases.md

 - Test 5: Delete a routine that has related session documents in the collection 'sessions'.
     *Description*:
         To test the cascading delete when routine is deleted.
-        With a routine document that has a session document in collection 'sessions' that has a reference to the routine _id. session document field routineId.
+        Create a routine document that has a session document in collection 'sessions' that has a reference to the routine _id through session document's field routineId.

     *Prerequisites*:
         1. Created a routine document.